29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 Here you go.
 This one is for you!

-Now from my own trials and errors, here’s what you might want to know.
+No, from my own trials and errors, here’s what you might want to know.

 For me, it is not as satisfying as feeling the burn because then you know it’s working.
 But ultimately, it is working.

-Actually, if your core temperature goes up, say if you’re exercising for example, the capsaicin will come back to the surface of your skin with your sweat, and it will feel hot.
+Actually, if your core temperature goes up, say if you’re exercising, for example, the capsaicin will come back to the surface of your skin with your sweat, and it will feel hot.

 5- Give Menthol and Camphor a try